The Salesforce Connector allows you to create or update any Salesforce object with your web forms. Here's how to connect your form to Salesforce.

 After entering your Salesforce credentials, you will be asked to Allow Access to FormAssembly.
 Allow access and complete any necessary Salesforce authentication steps (such as MFA) and you will be automatically redirected back to FormAssembly when the setup is complete.

 Once you have returned to the connector setup page, you will see that your Salesforce Access has been configured to the credentials you just entered.
 You can change this access at any time by clicking on the Change Access button.

 If you authenticate using a Salesforce username, password, and security token, please see Resetting Your Security Token (login required) for information on obtaining your token from Salesforce.

 Once a form has been authenticated, you can authenticate a new connector on an existing or new form by selecting the currently authenticated user already shown.
 To change a user on an authenticated connector, select change access and select the connected account.

 - There can only be 5 active Salesforce OAuth tokens for a given Salesforce user/service combo.
 This is a limitation in Salesforce.
 A new token is generated each time you select "Connect to Salesforce" and log into Salesforce.
 You can avoid using more tokens on further connectors by clicking on an existing authentication instead of clicking "Connect to Salesforce".

 - Additionally, if you need to reauthenticate your connector at any time, click here for more information.

 Connecting Using a Custom Domain

-If you are using a custom domain to connect to Salesforce you can select the box the says, "Connect Using a Custom Domain"
+If you are using a custom domain to connect to Salesforce you can select the box that says, "Connect Using a Custom Domain"

 Once you have clicked that box, you'll need to enter the custom domain that you are using and click Connect.